 It is designed for organizations that wish to replicate large amounts of Vault data to an external database, data warehouse, or data lake.
 Common use cases include:

-The Direct Data API is not designed for real-time application integration.
+Direct Data API is not designed for real-time application integration.

-The Direct Data API extracts the following data from your Vault:
+Direct Data API extracts the following data from your Vault:

-The Direct Data API is not configurable, and all of the above data is always made available.
+Direct Data API is not configurable, and all of the above data is always made available.
 You can use or ignore the data in the files.

-The Direct Data API provides the following:
+Direct Data API provides the following:

 A Direct Data file is produced in a fixed, well-defined, and easy-to-understand format.
 This simplifies integrations, as the user doesn’t need to know the data model of the components or make multiple calls to different endpoints to build the dataset.
-However, the Direct Data API does include the data model for all the objects and documents in a single metadata.csv
+However, Direct Data API does include the data model for all the objects and documents in a single metadata.csv

 file so that tables can be created in the external system based on the data provided.

-The Direct Data API continuously collects and stages the data in the background and publishes it as a single file for the interval specified.
+Direct Data API continuously collects and stages the data in the background and publishes it as a single file for the interval specified.
 This is significantly faster than extracting the data via traditional APIs, which may require multiple calls based on the number of records being extracted.

 Files are always published at fixed times and at a regular cadence.
-The Direct Data API provides Incremental files every 15 minutes, tracking changes in a 15-minute interval, which makes it possible to update the data warehouse on a more timely basis.
+Direct Data API provides Incremental files every 15 minutes, tracking changes in a 15-minute interval, which makes it possible to update the data warehouse on a more timely basis.

-The Direct Data API provides a transactionally consistent view of data across Vault at a given time, called stop_time
+Direct Data API provides a transactionally consistent view of data across Vault at a given time, called stop_time

 .